 The travel designers’ passion, expertise and detailed knowledge of logistics combine to form seamlessly planned, inspirational trips.
-Each with their different speciality – Latin America, Africa and safari, or Asia – the travel designers are go-to experts.
+Each with their different speciality – Latin America, Africa and safaris, Asia, Europe and the Polar Regions – the travel designers are go-to experts.

 Our clients often tell us that they’ve had a ‘trip of a lifetime’ with Jacada Travel, but no matter how many times we hear it, it doesn’t get old.
 Creating magical moments for our clients is the reason Jacada Travel exists.
 It’s what makes the job worth it for our travel designers and why so much time is spent on each trip.

 There’s a pretty simple reason we create incredible trips: passion.
 Every single member of our team has it in bucket loads.